Below is a simple guide for Raw Feeding your Dog, Cat, Ferret....

-This is not set in stone and should only be used as a rough guide
+This should only be used as a starting point

 Do your research and make notes on how it affects your dog, it'll take a bit of time before you work out a feeding plan for your dog.

-One common mistake is feeding too much, it can be very deceiving and the appropriate amount usually looks like it's not enough Never mix cooked and raw food
+- One common mistake is feeding too much, it can be very deceiving and the appropriate amount usually looks like it's not enough

 This amount of food will change throughout the year, during the hotter month dogs tend to eat less than during the winter months.